ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 ### Structure of the Electronic Health Certificate

 The HCERT is structured and encoded as a CBOR payload with a COSE digital signature.
 This is commonly known as a "CBOR Web Token" (CWT), and is defined in [RFC 8392](https://tools.ietf.org/html/rfc8392).
-The HCERT payloads, as defined below, is transported in a hcert claim (claim key TBD).
+The HCERT payloads, as defined below, is transported in a hcert claim.

 The integrity and authenticity of origin of HCERT data, the CWT MUST be verifiable by the Verifier.
 To provide this mechanism, the issuer of the HCERT MUST sign the CWT using an asymmetric electronic signature scheme as defined in the COSE specification ([RFC 8152](https://tools.ietf.org/html/rfc8152)).